 01 of 08

-This big national holiday is akin to Independence Day in the United States or Bastille Day in France.
+This big national holiday in Italy is akin to Independence Day in the United States or Bastille Day in France.

 Banks, many shops, and some restaurants, museums, and tourist sites will be closed or have modified hours on June 2.
 If you plan to visit a site or museum, check its website in advance to see if it's open.